kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 <p align="center"> <img src="{{ base.url }}/assets/linked_list.png" alt="Hash list"/> </p>

-The linked list above is uniquely indentified by hash `h0` since `h0` was computed from the content `a` and the hash of the tail of the list `h1`.
+The linked list above is uniquely identified by hash `h0` since `h0` was computed from the content `a` and the hash of the tail of the list `h1`.
 No other list has hash `h0`.
 Changing `c` to `C` in this list would result in a different hash for the head of the list[^blockchain].
 Moreover, since the block